rmccrear/level-1-course-content/week-1/question-bank/assignments.md

 # Week 1: Day 3 – Lists, Tables, and Advanced HTML Structures

 The goal of this assignment is to reinforce new HTML elements in regards to creating a table and inputting information along with the ability to create lists.

+## Overview

+Make a website with three pages: index. lists, and table

+## New Concepts

+* html tags with structure
+* lists
+* tables

+## Reviewed Concepts

+* navigation header
+* typographic html tags like h1

 ## Instructions